Freedom of Information Act - public records

 Iowa Code Section 22.1(2) requires government bodies to delegate an official or employee as its “lawful custodian” responsible for implementing the requirements of Iowa Code Chapter 22 and to provide that information to the public.
 The City’s “lawful custodian” is the City Clerk or any employee delegated such responsibilities by the City Clerk.

-Records requests must be in writing, but can come in any form, including the online form provided on the City’s website at this address: [www.marshalltown-ia.gov/FOIA], by e-mail: firstname.lastname@example.org, by fax: 641-754-5717, by letter: City Clerk, 24 N Center Street, Marshalltown, Iowa, 50158.
-If a requestor is unable to put his or her request in writing, the requestor should contact the City Clerk, either via telephone or in-person during regular business hours and the City Clerk will assist.
+Records requests are preferred in writing, but can come in any form, including the online form provided on the City’s website at this address: [www.marshalltown-ia.gov/FOIA], by e-mail: email@example.com, by fax: 641-754-5717, or by letter: City Clerk, 24 N Center Street, Marshalltown, Iowa, 50158.
+If a requestor is unable to put the request in writing, the requestor should contact the City Clerk, either via telephone at 641-754-5701 or in-person during regular business hours and the City Clerk will assist.

 In order to accurately and timely process a records request, the City needs to know the full extent of the request and how to contact the requestor (name, address, and phone number) in case the Clerk has any questions or concerns.
-Requests for documents should identify the requestor and need to be sufficiently specific in order to allow City staff to accurately identify the records being sought and timely respond to the request.
+Requests for documents should identify the requestor and provide a method to contact the requestor and need to be sufficiently specific in order to allow City staff to accurately identify the records being sought and timely respond to the request.

 Routine Requests and Non-Routine Requests

 Routine Requests.
 Examples of routine records requests include, but are not limited to a customer’s request for copies of his or her own billing records, requests for meeting minutes or agendas, and requests for copies of specific resolutions or ordinances.
 Routine records requests may be handled directly by the department involved with notice of the request.